farzaa/BuildSpace/blocks/b5_api_riot_2.md

 1. Make a request to `lol/summoner/v4/summoners/by-name/{summonerName}`.
 2. Parse this response and get the `encryptedSummonerId` and save it to a variable.
 3. Make a request to `/lol/league/v4/entries/by-summoner/{encryptedSummonerId}`.
-3. Parse the response and get the `rank`.
+3. Parse the response and get our rank.

+**All these steps are dependent on each other**, so we need to make sure we do them in order.

 Let me show you how it's done :)!
 First, lets set things up with some variables: